Worldbuilding tools

 The rich Create Entry modal has a ”+ Add custom field” affordance.
 Each custom field you add is one of:

-- Short text: a single-line answer (eye colour, hometown).
+- Short text: a single-line answer (eye color, hometown).

 - Single choice: a dropdown with the options you set.